-The laver should be no more than 2 inches high and should not be touching the trunk of the tree.
-You should be able to put your fist growth and helps insulate roots.

-between the mulch and the trunk.
+- Spread mulch to cover the whole tree bed.
+The layer should be no more than 2 inches high, and should not be touching the trunk of the tree.
+You should be able to put your fist between the mulch and the trunk. - Adding a layer of compost also improves the soil and gives the tree important nutrients for growth.
+Check out the NYC Compost Project offered by the NYC Department of Sanitation.